PsyTeachR/ads-v1/docs/draft/07-tidy.md

 :::

 ::: {.info data-latex=""}
-If you're a researcher and you're used to thinking about IVs and DVs, you may find it easier to remember that each IV and DV should have it's own column, rather than each level of the IV.
+If you're a researcher and you're used to thinking about IVs and DVs, you may find it easier to remember that each IV and DV should have its own column, rather than a column for each level of the IV.
 :::